 Visit Sandbanks Provincial Park

 Don’t miss the Dunes Walk loop.
 This easy 2.4-kilometre trail has beautiful scenery and takes you by the lake and through the sand dunes.
 A longer hike is the 12.7-kilometre Woodlands Trail.
-It is also a loop and passes by meadows, woodlands, and beachfront.
+It is also a loop and passes by meadows, woodlands, and the beachfront.

-To see the interior of Sandbanks Provincial Park take the Canada Cedar Sands Nature Trail.
+To see the interior of Sandbanks Provincial Park, take the Canada Cedar Sands Nature Trail.
 This 1.9-kilometre loop runs along the Outlet River.
 Keep your eyes peeled for beavers along the river.

-Canoers will enjoy a paddle down Outlet River and bikers will find formal cyclists trails that crisscross the park.
+Canoers will enjoy a paddle down Outlet River, and bikers will find formal cyclists trails that crisscross the park.

-At Goat Yoga, you’ll be joined by 8-10 goats during the practice, as well as having a dedicated 20 minutes to spend with the animals afterwards.
-If animal yoga isn’t your thing, no worries, there are lots of non-animal yoga classes too!
+At Goat Yoga, you’ll be joined by 8-10 goats during the practice, as well as having a dedicated 20 minutes to spend with the animals afterward.
+If animal yoga isn’t your thing, no worries; there are lots of non-animal yoga classes too!

 If you prefer to get out on the water, go for a paddle out on the Black River.
 You can rent a kayak at Cabin Fever Kayaks in Milford near Picton.

 Support Local Artisans

 Prince Edward County is home to a community of creative, local artists.
 One of the best ways to see their work is to visit the Wellington Farmers Market.

-Visit the Farms
+Visit The Farms

-The County stands are generally self-serve and operate using the honesty-system.
+The County stands are generally self-serve and operate using the honesty system.
 Just pick the items you want and leave cash in the payment box, or in some cases, you can even send an e-transfer!

-Accommodations in Prince Edward County
+Accommodations In Prince Edward County

 From quaint farm cottages and campgrounds to niche glamping tents and bed and breakfasts.
 You’ll find a wide array of interesting places to stay in The County.

-Camping in Prince Edward County
+Camping In Prince Edward County

 For those seeking a family-friendly cottaging experience, head to Sandbanks Cottages & Campsites.
-This lakeside spot offers tent and trailer spots, as well as cozy cottages featuring modern amenities such as fridge, stove, and three-piece bathroom, all with private decks overlooking the lake.
+This lakeside spot offers tent and trailer spots, as well as cozy cottages featuring modern amenities such as a fridge, stove, and three-piece bathroom, all with private decks overlooking the lake.

 For those traveling in an RV or campervan, the Harvest Hosts program has a couple of great hosts in the county.

-Hotels in Prince Edward County
+Hotels In Prince Edward County